pmelsted/bifrost/README.md

 Yes.
 Input your assembled genomes with parameter `-r` and your reads with parameter `-s`.

+**Can I use the graph file without its color file ?**

+Yes.
+Just do not input the color file and Bifrost will consider it is an **un**colored compacted de Bruijn graph.

 **In which order are inserted the colors?**

 A color corresponds to an input file the graph was built/updated from.
 The order in which the colors are inserted is the same as the order of the files given by parameter `-r` and parameter `-s`.
 However, in case both parameters `-r` and `-s` are used, no assumption can be made on whether the files given by parameter `-s` will be inserted before or after the ones given by parameter `-r`.